IB Maths AA Differentiation: Common Mistakes and Revision Guide

 FAQ

-How do I find a tangent equation?
+How do I find the equation of a tangent?

 Exam Strategy